Camunda 8 Helm installation

 Install Console

-Console Self-Managed is an Enterprise component, which means it is disabled by default in the Camunda 8 Helm chart since it requires an Enterprise license to access the Camunda container registry.
+Console Self-Managed is disabled by default in the Camunda 8 Helm chart, as it requires a proprietary license to access the Camunda container registry.

 To install Console, two steps are required: